 Play area includes concrete statues of Utah native animals.

-Sensory backpacks, made possible by a grant from the Utah Division of Arts and Museums, are available for checkout at Guest Services on a first-come-first-serve basis.
+Sensory backpacks, made possible by a grant from the Utah Division of Arts and Museums and the R. Harold Burton Foundation, are available for checkout at Guest Services on a first-come-first-serve basis.
 Each kit includes a number of items that may be helpful for visiting the Zoo with a child with special needs (see below for backpack inventory).
 Kits are free for checkout during your Zoo visit, but require a valid driver’s license and contact information to ensure the backpacks are returned for use for future guests.
 We recommend renting a wagon or bringing your own so as to lay out the items in the backpack and have easier access to them during your visit.

 ASD/SPD/Developmental Disabilities Backpack

-Because it is so important that guests remain seated throughout the World of Flight Bird Show to protect the birds, weighted lap pads are available upon request.
-Ask the theater gate attendant for a lap pad and and return it at the end of the show.
+Because it’s so important that guests remain seated throughout the World of Flight Bird Show to protect the birds, weighted lap pads and wobble cushions are available upon request.
+Ask the theater gate attendant for a lap pad or wobble cushion and please return it at the end of the show.

 Are you a teacher with students with special needs?
-Beginning in 2016, Utah’s Hogle Zoo will offer onsite and outreach special needs classes taught by a Zoo instructor.
-Classes include sensory experiences with animal artifacts such as pelts, skulls and eggs, as well as live ambassador animals.
-Outreach classes last 30 minutes, while onsite classes last 90 minutes and include a guided tour of a Zoo exhibit related to the class topic.
+Utah’s Hogle Zoo offers onsite and outreach special education classes taught by a Zoo instructor.
+Classes include sensory experiences with animal artifacts such as pelts, skulls, eggs, as well as live ambassador animals.
+Class length can be tailored to the needs of your class, but have a maximum of 45 minutes.
 Follow the link to learn more about onsite and outreach programs for students with special needs.

 Utah’s Hogle Zoo is proud to offer Zoo Just for You, a new program for children with special needs and an accompanying adult.
-Beginning in 2016, we will offer a preschool class series for children with special needs, as well as classes for children ages 6-18 who are Blind/Visually Impaired, Deaf/Hard of Hearing, have Autism Spectrum Disorders, intellectually delayed or who have physical disabilities.
+Beginning in 2016, we will offer a preschool class series for children with special needs, as well as classes for children ages 6-18 who are blind/sisually impaired, deaf/hard of hearing, have autism spectrum disorders, intellectually delayed or who have physical disabilities.
 Check the website for class dates and availability.